Analysis | President Trump’s false claims of vote fraud: A chronology

 — news conference, Nov.
 4, 2:30 a.m.

 Many more millions voted for Biden.
-As of Nov.
-5, Biden had earned almost 4 million more votes than Trump — 72.1 million votes for Biden to 68.3 million for Trump — though the overall popular vote does not determine the presidential election.
+As of Thursday, Biden had earned almost 4 million more votes than Trump — 72.1 million votes to 68.3 million — though the overall popular vote does not determine the presidential election.

 “It’s also clear that we have won Georgia.
 We’re up by 2.5 percent or 117,000 votes with only 7 percent left.
 They’re never gonna catch us.
 They can’t catch us.”